-6.11 Starting Interstage BPM Server
+6.10 Starting Interstage BPM Server

+Prerequisite:

-Prerequisites: If you opted for SaaS mode during Server deployment, you have switched on Java security.
+- If you are using a Directory Service, you must have configured that Directory Service for Interstage BPM.
+For details, refer to chapter Setting Up a Directory Service on page 76. - If you opted for SaaS mode during Server deployment, you have switched on Java security.
 For details, refer Switching on Java Security on page 56.

-You start the Interstage BPM Server by starting the JBoss Application Server.
+You start the Interstage BPM Server by starting the work unit into which the server is deployed.